Grammar-Monster.com(#gm)

 Learn Common Opposites in English

 This is a lesson to help you practise adjectives and their opposites in English.
-There are eight learning methods for you to work through, including five different games and three different types of flashcard.
-At the end, there are three example sentences for each word.Vocabulary Games for
+There are eight learning methods for you to work through, including six different games and two different types of flashcard.

 Match-the-Pairs Game